Frequently Asked Questions

 I am an EU full-time student, can I get student funding?

-If you're a full-time student who is an EU national and normally resident in the EU, you can apply for a loan to cover the cost of your tuition fees.
+If you're a full-time student who is an EU national and normally resident in the EU, you can apply for a loan from Student Finance England to cover the cost of your tuition fees.
 You cannot apply for maintenance loans and grants.
+We recommend that you apply early for SFE support to ensure that your funding is in place in time for the start of term.

 Where can I find out more about student loans?